stebas101/stebas101.github.io/about.md

 With a previous experience in financial services and investment research, I bring a strategic approach to using data for decision-making.
 My tech stack includes Python, SQL, and tools like pandas, scikit-learn, and TensorFlow.
 I'm also fascinated by data visualization and skilled in programming languages like Java and JavaScript.

-I received a _laurea magistrale_ degree in Economics from Bocconi University (Milan, Italy).
-I am currently a CFA Charterholder and member of the [CFA Institute](https://www.cfainstitute.org).
+My educational background is in Economics.
+I am also a CFA Charterholder and member of the [CFA Institute](https://www.cfainstitute.org).